Recurrent Deterministic Policy Gradient Method for Bipedal Locomotion on Rough Terrain Challenge: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we introduced several methods to improve induced bias and variance of error measure in principled way for RDPG algorithm in partially observable environment.
-Our work improved previous optimization methods in terms of error measurement, initial hidden state initialization and their correlation.
+Our work improved previous optimization methods in terms of error measurement, initial hidden state initialization, BPTT truncation and their correlation.
 Furthermore, we suggested an effective method of knowledge transfer for episodic experience replay given that the agent estimated better belief-state from observation via memory.
 The robot controlled by our proposed RDPG with this improved optimization process was trained in the OpenAI's simulation where the terrain and obstacles are partially observable and monotonic locomotion fails.
 Overall, our study provided evidence that the RDPG agent with proposed optimization methods improves policy via better belief-state representation.
-As a future work, one can measure the effect of memory by auxillary-task learning on the future observation \cite{jaderberg2016reinforcement}.